LinuxForHealth/connect-r-and-d/README.md

-# iDAAS-Connect
+# Linux For Health Connect
-iDAAS Connectors for Inbound Data Processing
+Linux For Health Connectors for Inbound Data Processing

 Powered by [Apache Camel](https://camel.apache.org/)